United Kingdom Visa and Passport Requirements

 Nationals not referred to in the chart are advised to contact the embassy/high commission to check visa requirements for the United Kingdom.

 General visitor visa: six months; long-term visit visa: one, two, five or 10 years, with a maximum stay of six months per visit.

 Consulate (or consular section at embassy/high commission).
 In some countries, you can apply online.
-See the UK Visas and Immigration website for details (www.gov.uk/visas-immigration).
+See the UK government website for details (www.gov.uk/visas-immigration).

 The length of time taken to process visa applications depends on the nationality of the applicant and the country where you're applying.
 Generally, you can expect a decision within three weeks.